TRANSATLANTIC

 “Is not the pastness of the past the more profound, the more legendary, the more immediately it falls before the present ?” ― Thomas Mann, The Magic Mountain

-In 1996, Santa Therezinha Hospital faced a unnusual problem involving a group of elderly nurses, doctors, technicians and caregivers.
+In 1996, the Santa Therezinha Hospital faced an unusual problem involving a group of elderly nurses, doctors, technicians and caregivers.
 Having been at the institution since its early years, these men and women were resisting retirement, afraid of leaving the place where they spent most of their lives.
 I was invited to take their portraits.

-A traditional sanatoryum for the treatment of tuberculosis and other loung infections in Salvador da Bahia, the Santa Therezinha Hospital operates in an impressive modernist building located in a impoverished neighbourhood.
+A traditional sanatorium for the treatment of tuberculosis and other lung infections in Salvador da Bahia, the Santa Therezinha Hospital operates in an impressive modernist building located in an impoverished neighborhood.

-The photo-sessions took place amidst humbleness and nostalgia.
+The photo sessions took place amidst humbleness and nostalgia.
 These men and women held vivid memories of decades of dedication to chronicle and terminal patients.
 Specially, they had impressive recollections of the building, such as Mr. Gilberto, the oldest of the group.
-His eyes lit up as he described the newly inaugurated sanatoryum during the night: “It was a wonder!
+His eyes lit up as he described the newly inaugurated sanatorium during the night: “It was a wonder!
 The bright lighting from the round balconies made it look like a transatlantic!”

 Behind the camera, I could look into the same eyes that looked into my father’s eyes in his last moments of life.
 I was only 10 years old when he passed away.
 His history remains full of gaps that no matter how hard I try, I won’t be able to fill.
-However, I did’n ask anything.
+However, I didn't ask anything.
 And I made the photographs my sincere tribute to them.
-My choice was an horizontal approach to better allow their expressions to continue expressing their kindness over time.
+My choice was a horizontal approach to better allow their personalities to continue expressing their kindness over time.
 Now their memories lay submerged into the waters of the ocean of times.

 Photographs and plan taken from the refered article.

-The Santa Terezinha Hospital was inaugurated in 1942 in Salvador da Bahia, a modernist building following the principles of the “healing architecture” that considered light, ventilation and the environmental conditions for the treatment of tuberculosis.
+The Santa Terezinha Hospital was inaugurated in 1942, in Salvador da Bahia.
+The modernist structure adhered to the principles of a “healing architecture” which considered light, ventilation and the environment in order to treat tuberculosis.

-The building was planned by modernist architects Jorge Machado Moreira (Rio de Janeiro, 1904-1992) and Diógenes de Almeida Rebouças (Bahia, 1914-1994) as an example of the use of architecture to support the health restoration, enhancing patient’s comfort and recovery, according to the medical paradigm of the time.
+The building was designed by modernist architects Jorge Machado Moreira (Rio de Janeiro, 1904-1992) and Diógenes de Almeida Rebouças (Bahia, 1914-1994).
+The hospital was a prime example of the use of architecture to support health restoration, enhancing patients' comfort and recovery, according to the medical paradigm of the time.

-The solar incidence and cross ventilation as an aid in healing tuberculosis demonstrated architecture as part of the healing process.
-In the present day, environmental concerns and the humanisation of hospitals’ architectural space are back on the agenda.
+The solar incidence and cross ventilation as an aid to healing tuberculosis demonstrated the role of architecture as part of the healing process.
+In the present day, environmental concerns and the humanization of hospitals’ architectural spaces are back on the agenda.

 (in CARVALHO.
 Antônio Pedro Alves de, “The healing architecture of Santa Terezinha Sanatorium”.
 Ambiente Construido. vol.20 no.3 Porto Alegre July/Sept.
 2020 Epub July 03, 2020.